 Preparing boats for winter storage is an annual autumnal routine.
 Have your boat lifted in good time before the water freezes.
-Your boat is not designed for use in ice and it is not meant to be used in below zero temperature.
+Your boat is not designed for use in ice and it is not meant to be used in below zero temperatures (for example, the rain water draining system will freeze).
 It is advisable to perform all maintenance repair and inspection procedures when lifting the craft.